 Set up an Agenda

-organization, have your son or daughter find out if any of their teachers post homework and assignment information online.
-Many teachers are helping students to stay organized and on-track by posting all assignments and upcoming announcements to a classroom website.
-If this is available for your son or daughter, allocate a time each day where you can both look at his or her class homework sites together.
+Adding to homework organization, have your son or daughter find out if their teachers post homework and assignment information online.
+Many teachers are helping students to stay organized and on track by posting all assignments and upcoming announcements to a classroom website.
+If this is available for your son or daughter, allocate time each day to look at his or her class homework sites together.
 By doing this regularly, your teen will learn patterns of organization and routine.

 Establish Progress Checks

-As your teen adheres to the organization requirements, including keeping a calendar and organizing necessary dates and assignments, continue to monitor your teen’s progress by establishing regular check-ups.
+As your teen adheres to the organization's requirements, including keeping a calendar and organizing necessary dates and assignments, monitor your teen’s progress by establishing regular check-ups.
 Set up a day of the week or a specific time each day to make sure your teenager’s school work, agenda, and other materials are organized as you have explained and required.

 Regular progress checks help to hold your teen accountable; similarly, check-ups help teens to stay on track with the established guidelines.
 As your teen improves his or her organization skills, you can gradually reduce the frequency of your progress checks.
 You can even begin to “reward” your teen as he or she demonstrates responsibility and organization.
-For example, after showing a commitment to organization for an entire semester, you can extend his or her curfew by 30 minutes on Friday or Saturday evenings.
+For example, after showing a commitment to the organization for an entire semester, you can extend your curfew by 30 minutes on Friday or Saturday evenings.

 Helping your child develop organizational skills will not only pay off with a higher GPA but build long-term skills that will help your teenager excel in life.